darwin-dcsa/darwin-dcsa.github.io/content/meet-the-dcsa.md

         Lewis STRACHAN
         <br/>
 <p align="justify">
 Hi!
 I'm Lewis, a first year PhD student studying malaria parasite genetics at the Cambridge Institute for Medical Research.
-When I'm not stuck at Addenbrooke's I like cycling, hanging with friends at Darbar, and sometimes just watching the river go by.<br <br>
+When I'm not stuck at Addenbrooke's I like cycling, hanging with friends at Darbar, and sometimes just watching the river go by. <br>
         </p>
     </td></tr>